Leipip/leightonoff/README.md

 ### Hello 👋

-- 🔭 I’m currently working on learning Vue.js
+- 🔭 I’m currently working on learning more about Vue.js
 - 🌱 I’m currently learning how to use the Vue.js framework
 - ⚡ Fun fact: I've recently graduated with a degree in Computer Engineering
 <!--